-4.3 Live Marking
+4.2 Live Marking

-Live marking is a powerful yet effective tool, which enables teachers to mark pupils' work during a lesson, teachers should mark using a pink pen.
+Live marking is a powerful yet effective tool, which enables teachers to mark pupils' work during a lesson.
 During the independent learning phase of a lesson, the teacher will circulate the class and provide high quality verbal feedback as the children are completing their work.
 Since teachers are speaking to pupils during the lesson, this enables feedback to be both clear and precise.
 When live marking, it is important that the following occurs: